Lerici Legge il Mare IX edition 2019

 Human beings have always been living and loving the sea to discover new worlds and new people, to recognize the sea as their natural element.
 A sea to live, to read and to talk about.

-LERICI LEGGE IL MARE 2019 – NINTH EDITION
+LERICI LEGGE IL MARE 2019 – PROGRAMME OF THE 9th EDITION

-Hours 6.00 p.m.: Historical meeting with Luca Lo Basso – Antonio Musarra
+Hours 6.00 p.m.: Historical event with Luca Lo Basso – Antonio Musarra

 Antonio Musarra’s book: “1284 La battaglia della Meloria” (ed.
 Laterza) – introduced by Margherita Manfredi